Zhengqbbb/cz-git/docs/config/show.md

 :::tip
 If you want to use Emoji, you need ==enable== `userEmoji` configuration item. <br>
-And need to add Emoji Code, you can find the corresponding characters in: [https://gitmoji.dev/](https://gitmoji.dev/) to supplement `emoji`.
+And need to add Emoji Code, you can find the corresponding characters in: [https://gitmoji.dev/](https://gitmoji.dev/) or [emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) to supplement `emoji`.
 :::

 ## typesAppend